marmelab/react-admin/docs/Show.md

 ## `disableAuthentication`

 By default, the `<Show>` component will automatically redirect the user to the login page if the user is not authenticated.
-If you want to disable this behavior and allow anonymous access to a creation page, set the `disableAuthentication` prop to `true`.
+If you want to disable this behavior and allow anonymous access to a show page, set the `disableAuthentication` prop to `true`.

 {% raw %}
 ```jsx